AaqibAhamed/Decrypt-PluralSight-Videos/README.md

 1. In case you experience a "Path too long" exception, try to use an UNC path for export.
 You can share your local hard drive and connect to it using an UNC path.
 This way, Windows will use its Unicode API and in turn support path lengths with to 32k characters.
 - For example, if your export folder is ```C:\Export```, share the drive with share name ```C``` and use the following export path instead: ```\\localhost\C\Export```.

-# Author
-- Aaqib Wiki

-# Version
-- This current version is `1.1.0.1`.

-# Refference
-- This tool has been made by myself but some functions about running commandline tools or style of code that I refer from [Lynda-Decryptor](https://github.com/h4ck-rOOt/Lynda-Decryptor).